rockdaboot/wget2/docs/wget2.md

       1   Generic error code.

       2   Parse error.
-For instance, when parsing command-line options, the .wgetrc or .netrc...
+For instance, when parsing command-line options, the .wget2rc or .netrc...

       3   File I/O error.